Cozy Peach Kitchen

 • Seasonings: The herbs can be omitted and replaced with taco seasoning or Cajun seasoning - really any type of seasoning works with tofu scrambles!
 Skip the blooming step if replacing the herbs and add in any seasonings when you add the garlic powder and turmeric.

-• Serving: Pair with vegan pancakes or waffles and tempeh bacon for a "diner-style" breakfast.
+• Serving: Pair with vegan buttermilk pancakes or vegan waffles and tempeh bacon for a "diner-style" breakfast.

 • You can learn more about tofu with my complete guide to tofu.